 Usually the result for the most part speaks for itself.
 Usually it’s something beautiful and useful and everyone is happy because it’s been filtered through many lenses.
 Depending on the context, sometimes it’s even got the resources of multiple governments approving the visual content I made, or a brand legal team approving content, or it’s designed to map to healthcare compliancy.
 Or, it’s vector art meeting the requirements of a platform marketplace.
 To name a couple of examples.

-And, I started sort of finding myself trying to understand and put into words what about that is important to know or convey, or pivot around.
-And, I think it’s the idea of parasocial relationships.
-I think understanding that connection is the top concept to bring forward.
+And, then it seemed like one person thought it was a real person, and I was really surprised.
+I started sort of finding myself trying to understand and put into words what about that is important to know or convey, or pivot around so that doesn’t happen, all is transparent, etc.

 This AI as PSA is tbc.
 It's a theme I'm thinking about, especially when it comes to exploring fashion design related social media content. https://www.youtube.com/@styleanddesigninspiration I'll also be unpacking the multiplicity and complexity of lifelike AI generation.